meta-llama/llama-stack/docs/source/experimental/telemetry/index.md

 The `sqlite` sink allows you to query traces without an external system.
 Here are some example queries:

 Querying Traces for a agent session
+The client SDK is not updated to support the new telemetry API.
+It will be updated soon.
+You can manually query traces using the following curl command:

 ``` bash
  curl -X POST 'http://localhost:5000/alpha/telemetry/query-traces' \